 However. some people with these genes may not develop Parkinson’s disease at all.
 Genetic tests are not generally available, nor are they recommended for most people with Parkinson's, because mutations in these genes occur so rarely.
 Also, there is no difference in the treatment you receive if Parkinson's has or does not have a known genetic cause.

 Theoretically, genes may play a larger role in young-onset PD, while environmental factors may play more of a role in sporadic PD.
 But to date researchers have found this hard to prove, as we are still improving our understanding of the biological mechanisms of the disease.

 When it comes to medical treatment, people with YOPD have a significantly greater risk of developing the following:

-If diagnosed with young-onset PD, it is important to seek treatment from a movement disorder specialist or a neurologist with expertise in movement disorders.
+If diagnosed with young-onset PD, it is important to seek treatment from a A neurologist with extra training (usually a one- or two-year fellowship) in Parkinson’s and other movement disorders. or a neurologist with expertise in movement disorders.
 Each person’s treatment is unique and can require fine adjustments of multiple medications.
 Deep brain stimulation remains a surgical option for people with young-onset PD.

 Page reviewed by Dr. Ahmad Elkouzi, Movement Disorders Fellow at the University of Florida, a Parkinson’s Foundation Center of Excellence.